tonylee3k/Multi-purpose-Personality-Productivity-Tool-MPPT-/README.md

 5. Beautiful Home page that shows current datetime.

 # Additional Features yet to be implemented
-1. A **Setting** page that allow user to
-  -update/change his/her userID, userName and userPassword
-  -add, remove, change the wallpaper in login page and home page
+1. A **Setting** page that allow user to *update/change his/her userID, userName and userPassword *add, remove, change the wallpaper in login page and home page
 2. Advance-budget analyzer
     -provide visual representation of current month's expenses using matplotlib -provide extimated maximum expense left for current month